sauravsen3/Project_Sentinel/README.md

 ## Engineering Document Grounding

-Recommendations are grounded against publicly released offshore engineering schematics from the Equinor Huldra platform.
+Recommendations are grounded in publicly released offshore engineering schematics from the Equinor Huldra platform.

 This reduces hallucinations and improves operational relevance.